isiri01/isiri01.github.io/_pages/about.md

 In addition, I am an active member of the University of Moratuwa IEEE EMBS Student Branch.
 And also I am an inducted member at the Rotaract Club of University of Moratuwa.

-My passions lie in the fields of medical imaging and computer vision.
+My passions lie in the fields of medical imaging and bio signal processing.
 Additionally, I have recently developed an interest in computational neuroscience and am eager to delve into this intriguing field and learn more about its applications and advancements.

 In my free time, I like watching movies, specially psychological thrillers.
 And I enjoy playing piano and singing songs.